Service Animal Policies

 Persons with conflicting disabilities (i.e., asthma, allergies) should contact the Accommodative Services office and provide verifiable medical documentation to support their claim.
 Resolution of the complaint will take into consideration the needs of both parties and be as expeditious as possible.

-Appeals should be submitted to the Vice-President for Student Services.
-The VPSS will form an ad hoc committee to discuss and resolve the issue.
+Appeals should be submitted to the Dean of Student Affairs.
+The Dean will form an ad hoc committee to discuss and resolve the issue.
 The ad hoc committee will be comprised of the Director of Accommodative Services and other necessary personnel.

 * Special thanks to Mohawk Valley Community College for the assistance it provided in developing this policy.